Yolanda979/test/user_menu.markdown

 # Application User Guide

-Welcome to our application!
+Welcome to our application-SegIt!
 Follow this guide to get started and learn about the features available.

 # Table of Contents